interserver/mailbaby-api-samples/openapi-client/cpp-tizen/doc/README.md

 ├── Doxyfile                  \\Doxygen config files ├── generateDocumentation.sh  \\Script to run to generate documentation ├── README.md                 \\This file
-├── SDK                       \\Documentation for all classes in Mail Baby API Tizen Client SDK.
-See ./html/index.html │   └── html
+├── SDK                       \\Documentation for all classes in MailBaby Email Delivery API Tizen Client SDK.
+See ./html/index.html
+│   └── html

 ```